 Alan Turing played a key role in cracking the enigma code during the second world war whilst also being the key figure in the creation of modern computing.

 Turing was also forced to hide his homosexuality as, at the time, laws made such practices illegal.

 Turing is an inspirational role-model, to whom the nation is greatly indebted.

 Mind, the mental health charity.
 We won't give up until everyone experiencing a mental health problem gets both support and respect.
 We provide advice and support to empower anyone experiencing a mental health problem.
 We campaign to improve services, raise awareness and promote understanding.
 Every year, one in four of us will experience a mental health problem.
 But hundreds of thousands of people are still struggling.
 We believe no-one should have to face a mental health problem alone.
 We’ll listen, give you support and advice, and fight your corner.

 All charities need donations and support to help them provide the best work and services possible, in this instance, MIND.

-Help support the charity by getting involved with discussing what our fundraiser should be in your tutor group and taking part in our first fundraiser next term where all proceeds will go to MIND.
+Help support the charity by getting involved with discussing what our fundraiser should be in your tutor group.

 Head of House: Mrs L Webb